getcandy/docs-v1/docs/api/getting-started/quick-install.md

 GetCandy can be a little tricky to configure for new users of the project, so the quick installation has been developed to get you up and running as quickly as possible.

-When you become more familiar, you can get delve further into the workings.
+When you become more familiar, you can get delve further into the workings and customise to your requirements.

 ## Let's go!